radanskoric/masterhotwire/src/index.md

 ## Build Modern Web Apps with Rails Simplicity
 {: .mt-0}

-*An e-book for experienced Rails developers to quickly get up to speed with Hotwire.*
+*An e-book for experienced Rails developers to quickly get up to speed with Hotwire and Hotwire Native.*

 Written by [Radan Skorić](https://radanskoric.com).